Parenting

 4. Open communication

 It’s an adolescent’s tendency that they do not like lectures, thus in this transition phase parents must not do lecturing, instead they should listen to them in non non-judgmental form.
 This non-judgmental approach can create honest and open conversation, which may build trust between them and reduce conflict and misunderstanding.
-Thus, an open and honest communication can fill the gap and build a strong bond between them.
+Thus, open and honest communication can fill the gap and build a strong bond between them.

 Read More: How to deal with a Conflict?